Stability and lifetime of antiferromagnetic skyrmions

 {\it Conclusions.} We have explored the stability and lifetimes of AFM skyrmions at finite temperatures within harmonic transition state theory formalism.
-The non-uniform distribution of energy barriers for the skyrmion decay has been shown to lead to a significant reduction of the AFM skyrmion stability region at finite temperatures.
-The results of the lifetime analysis reveal that at finite magnetic fields one can find a critical temperature below which AFM skyrmion becomes more stable than its FM counterpart.
-Surprisingly, in sharp contract to FM skyrmions, which rapidly become unstable with increasing magnetic field, its AFM counterparts demonstrate higher stability in finite magnetic fields.
-These fields may be large for usual AFMs (corresponding to roughly 50 -- 100 Tesla), however the critical fields above which the AFM skyrmion becomes more stable may be rather easily achieved in the AFMs with weak AFM exchange.
-Furthermore, we have calculated the AFM skyrmion lifetimes to be in the range of milliseconds for reasonable temperature range (50 -- 65 K), thus demonstrating that AFM skyrmions can be experimentally observed and employed in spintronic applications.
-This temperature range for AFM skyrmions can be increased by increasing further the magnetic field.
+The nonuniform distribution of energy barriers for the skyrmion decay has been shown to lead to a significant reduction of the AFM skyrmion stability region at finite temperatures.
+Surprisingly, in sharp contrast to FM skyrmions, which rapidly become unstable with increasing magnetic field, its AFM counterparts demonstrate a higher stability in finite magnetic fields.
+These fields may be large for usual AFMs (corresponding to typical spin-flop fields of $\sim 10$ Tesla~\cite{Shapira1970, Rezende2017}), however the critical fields above which the AFM skyrmion becomes more stable are rather easily achieved in AFMs with a weak AFM exchange.
+Furthermore, we have calculated the AFM skyrmion lifetimes to be in the range of milliseconds for a reasonable temperature range (50 -- 65 K), thus demonstrating that AFM skyrmions can be experimentally observed and employed in spintronic applications.
+We demonstrate that this temperature range can be further increased by applying a magnetic field, as it renormalizes favorably anisotropy [see Eq.~(\ref{renormK})].